vintonl/vintonl/README.md

 - 🌍 Currently calling Denver, CO home!
 - 🎓 My journey has taken me from a BBA in Business and Marketing at Texas Tech University to an MA in Leadership from Fuller Seminary.
 I also graduated as a Full-Stack Developer from Skill Distillery Bootcamp!
-- 🚀 Right now, I'm diving deep into Kafka backend microservices and modernizing legacy code.
+- 🚀 Right now, I'm diving deep into Kafka, microservices, and modernizing legacy code.
 It's such an exciting challenge!
 - 💡 When I'm not coding, I’m in the kitchen whipping up delicious meals or enjoying the great outdoors through cycling, fishing, or skiing!

 🛠️ My Tech Stack